apermo/apermo-adminbar/README.md

 ## Changelog ##

+### 1.1.2 ###
+* changed: Keyboard shortcuts had to be changed as they colided with windows standards
+* Hide Watermark: Mac: CMD + CTRL + W - Win/Linux: ALT + SHIFT + W
+* Hide Adminbar: Mac: CMD + CTRL + A - Win/Linux: ALT + SHIFT + A
+* fixed: backend color scheme was overwritten if being set by a user prior to plugin activation

 ### 1.1.1 ###
-* fixed: keyboard shortcut for watermark is now CTRL +
+* fixed: keyboard shortcut for watermark is now CTRL + D
 * changed: made status icons bigger & clearer, changed color for scheduled status

 ### 1.1.0 ###